 - Install an additional Oracle Content Server repository as a master, or set it as a proxy to the main Content Server.
-For information on how to configure a master or proxy server, see the Oracle Universal Content Management Managing System Settings and Processes guide. - Increase the values of the IpmMaxGroupRoleLimit environment variable (maximum number of security group versus security group role mappings that have privileges assigned before a Content Server is considered full) and IpmMaxMetadataFields environment variable (maximum number of metadata fields before a Content Server is considered full) by editing the config.cfg file directly or by using the Oracle Content Server administrative server.
+For information on how to configure a master or proxy server, see the Oracle Fusion Middleware System Administrator's Guide for Content Server. - Increase the values of the IpmMaxGroupRoleLimit environment variable (maximum number of security group versus security group role mappings that have privileges assigned before a Content Server is considered full) and IpmMaxMetadataFields environment variable (maximum number of metadata fields before a Content Server is considered full) by editing the config.cfg file directly or by using the Oracle Content Server administrative server.
 The default value for both of these variables is 500.
-For more information about changing Oracle Content Server environment variables, see the Oracle Universal Content Management Managing System Settings and Processes guide.
+For more information about changing Oracle Content Server environment variables, see the Oracle Fusion Middleware System Administrator's Guide for Content Server.